thrama/lyrixgram/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/thrama/lyrixgram/tags).
+See the [tags on this repository](https://github.com/thrama/lyrixgram/tags) for available versions.

 ## Authors